School of Medicine

 Residents and Staff will receive instruction at their orientation and in their departments on avoidance of mistreatment and abuse of others and how to proceed if they themselves feel that they have been treated unprofessionally.

-Students will be informed about how to deal with incidents that they feel are or may be abusive at their orientations, at the Council on Student Professional Conduct web site, in the catalogue, and on Student Affairs Office Website.
+Students will be informed about how to deal with incidents that they feel are or may be abusive at their orientations, , in the Student Handbook, on the School of Medicine Student Affairs website, and on the LSU CARES webpage.

 Procedures for Handling Complaints: